Friday Night Gunfights: True Detectives Bus Throwdown

 If you wanna see some more, check out the work on of our guys is doing over at the Internet Movie Firearms Database.

-[Join us Friday evening every Friday of the first full week of the month – there’s gotta be a better way to say that – for another installment of Friday Night Gunfights.
-We beat at least a dozen of them outta Marshall before he left us.
-Mad Duo]
+[Join us the first Friday night of every calendar month for another installment of Friday Night Gunfights.
+We beat at least a dozen of them outta Marshall before he left us, so we should have more than enough to keep ’em coming for damn near a year.]

 5.11 Tactical (@511tactical) is a member of JTF Awesome.